 Asus Zenfone Max Pro M1 Price and Availability

-- The 3GB RAM and 4GB RAM variant with 32GB and 64GB storage respectively will be available for 10,999 INR and Rs.
-12,999 INR starting from May 3.
+- The 3GB RAM and 4GB RAM variant with 32GB and 64GB storage, respectively are now available for 7,999 INR and Rs.
+8,999 INR.
 You can buy them exclusively on Flipkart.

-- The 6GB RAM variant with upgraded cameras will be available for sale from 26 July at Flipkart.
+- The 6GB RAM variant with upgraded cameras retails for 11,999 INR.